The Pigeon Chapter of the Huron County Historical Society was organized on September 7, 1976, in the community rooms of the Pigeon District Library.

 There were forty-four charter members.

-Mrs. Jim (Ethel) Corrion was elected the first president.
-H. Dryden Haist was chosen as vice-president, Roberta Richmond, as secretary, and George Dunn as treasurer, as interim officers.
+Mrs. Ethel (Jim ) Corrion was elected the first president.
+H. Dryden Haist was chosen as vice president, Roberta Richmond as secretary, and George Dunn as treasurer, serving as interim officers.

-In December of that year, a committee was formed to write by-laws.
-The by-laws were adopted at the February 1977 meeting.
+In December of that year, a committee was formed to write the bylaws.
+The bylaws were adopted at the February 1977 meeting.

 Meetings were scheduled for the first Monday of each month.
-In January an election for permanent officers was conducted.
-H. Dryden Haist was elected president, Eleanora Eicher (Trost), vice president; Roberta Richmond, secretary; George Dunn treasurer and Joann Haist, assistant treasurer.
+In January, an election was held for permanent officers.
+H. Dryden Haist was elected president, Eleanora Eicher (Trost), vice president; Roberta Richmond, secretary; George Dunn, treasurer; and Joann Haist, assistant treasurer.

 President Haist appointed six directors during his first year of office.
 They were Carl Dast, Clifton Baily, Naomi Wichert, Marie Leipprandt, Roberta Richmond, and Arthur Woelke.